Sign up to receive bi-monthly news and updates from CPSL Mind. You can unsubscribe at any time.

 Whatever your experience, it is nothing to be ashamed of and talking to someone could be the first step to feeling better.

-If you’re experiencing emotional or mental health distress, please contact the NHS First Response Service by calling 111, Option 2.
+If you’re experiencing emotional or mental health distress, please contact the NHS First Response Service by calling 111 and and select the mental health option.
 The team will then see how we can best support you and decide whether a visit to one of our Sanctuaries would be helpful.

 Our Discharge Buddy Service offers short-term support, over a four to six week period, to individuals after discharge from crisis services.